 A few very simple shapes, for example the "circle", tend to lack distinguishing features, so that when they occur even in unrelated scripts the IP deems them an unacceptable security risk, unless mitigated.
+In typical user interface fonts, even code points like "s" and "s" (U+0D1F) may look indistinguishable.

-This risk is exemplified by existing delegation of a .ooo domain in the Root Zone.
+This risk is exemplified by the existing delegation of an .ooo domain in the Root Zone.
 Establishing blocked variants prevents malicious registrations in other, unrelated scripts, while emphasizing the first-come-first-serve relationship between competing registrations for indistinguishable labels.